yuanx749/config-argument-parser/README.md

 Note that the values are changed.

+For the best practice, see [Case 4](#case-4-create-cli-from-a-dataclass-object-preferred).

 ### Case 2: create CLI from configuration

-If you used configuration file, create an example script `example.py`:
+If you use configuration file, create an example script `example.py`:

 ```Python
 import configargparser